Top 10 design tips for mirrors

 Mirrors effectively double up your light sources.
 If you’re challenged with decorating a cavernous space, place your mirrors near a lamp or window.

-The Hilde Mirror is the perfect piece for a bedroom and will make the space feel lighter and more open, especially when placed above a mirrored chest of drawers.
+Oval shaped mirrors are perfect pieces for a bedroom and will make the space feel lighter and more open, especially when placed above a mirrored chest of drawers.

 2. You can use mirrors to enhance a room